-The Gwangju program is a USAC partnership program.
+The Gwangju program is a USAC Partnership Program.
 Learn more about on-site program elements and the city itself below.

 Gwangju is rich in cuisine, natural scenery, and culture and art, with exhibitions, festivals, and colorful, vibrant performances throughout the year.
 The city is home to a former World Cup Stadium venue, professional baseball and soccer, and plays host to the annual World Kimchi Culture Festival, Art and Design Biennales in alternating years, and Universiade, a university-level sports festival that is the largest multi-sport event after the Olympics.
 Sports, music, and cultural festivals are not to be missed as well as fashionable Chungjangno, the “street of youth.”
 You should not miss Mudeungsan Mountain National Park, a 30-minute bus ride from central Gwangju.
-The park is a vividly green mountain range with excellent trails, three rock peaks over 1,100 m, diverse ecosystems, and several endangered species.
+The park is a vividly green mountain range with excellent trails, three rock peaks over 3,894 feet, diverse ecosystems, and several endangered species.
 At the base of the mountain are several famous temples including Yaksaam, Jeungsimsa, and Wonhyosa as well as museums and other recreational opportunities.

 Open to degree-seeking students attending a 4-year institution at the time of application.